 With this package of care and experience of preoperative and postoperative management, patients are gaining great benefits for their episode in hospital.
 Exciting effects are being found using newer painkilling medication aimed at reducing long term nerve pain.

-I have been a consultant in Exeter for 15 years and work in the Knee Reconstruction Unit with experienced colleagues and lecture regularly on knee courses to demonstrate these effects to fellow consultants and junior doctors alike.
+I have been a consultant in Exeter for more than 20 years and work in the Knee Reconstruction Unit with experienced colleagues and lecture regularly on knee courses to demonstrate these effects to fellow consultants and junior doctors alike.
 Videos have been made of operations which can be shown to explain the complexities that can be corrected with the experience available.
 I also manage the care of patients with ununited or malunited fractures using external fixators.
 These techniques enable limb deformities to be corrected which may have otherwise lead to amputations.
 With my general experience I can also provide care for hip primary and revision surgery, complex foot and ankle problems and elbow and wrist injuries.